reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 	6. We need to know the constraints that people ACTUALLY adopt, not what they WOULD adopt if they were e.g. behind a veil of ignorance.
 Because we're concerned with their actual relationships and actual reasons.
 Behind the veil of ignorance, people are in a different sort of relationship with different reasons.
 One might say this allows for the advantaged to select principles that self-serve them, leaving the disadvantaged without permission to object, but this should be solved by making the principles general.
 		- One problem: what if they say "I accept fully constraining myself and never harming anyone else if I am disadvantaged but I accept no constraints if I am advantaged".
 - This might be a decent strategy for spelling out the duties under contractualism.
 In order to figure out what can be justified to others, we determine what those others take to be justified.
+- This strategy can be useful in determining what is sufficient for moral permission, or, equivalently, what is necessary for moral constraints.
+That is, if B does not accept constraint C with regard to treatment of A, then A has permission to treat B without respect to C. But is it also necessary?
+If B *does* accept constraint C with regard to treatment of A, is A morally obligated to accept constraint C?
+This doesn't seem so.
+E.g. if B says "I will never do an action that hurts someone else's feelings", that doesn't mean A has a duty to not hurt B's feelings.